 To transfer assets from old iPhone to new, or from iPhone to iPad:

-- Ensure that Pic Scanner Gold is installed on both devices, both devices are on the same WIFI network and Airplay is ‘on’ on both.
+- Ensure that you have Pic Scanner Gold on both devices, both devices are on the same WIFI network and Airplay is ‘on’ on both.

 - Launch Pic Scanner on the source device > tap Menu > Back Up.

 - Select Transfer All, Selected Photos or Selected Albums.
 Tapping Transfer All will compress all photos, albums and captions and display export options.
 Selected Photos or Selected Albums let you choose which photos or albums to transfer.

 - On export options screen, the target device will appear under Airplay.
 This may take 3-4 seconds.
 Select the target device (the device to which you want to transfer the assets).

 - If the target device asks you to accept incoming files, do so – and everything is saved to Pic Scanner on the target device (This doesn’t overwrite any existing photos.)

 To make a complete back up of all photos, albums and captions from Pic Scanner Gold on your iPhone or iPad to your Mac, first check whether or not your Mac support Airplay.

 Ensure that the iOS device and the Mac are both on the same WIFI network, and Airplay is enabled on both.
 Then follow Steps 2 and 3 listed above.
 Once export options are displayed, wait until the Mac appears in the list of Airplay devices.
 Select it.
 If the Mac asks you to accept the incoming file, accept it.
 The backup is saved as a zip file on the Mac.